The Ness of Brodgar

 The excavation at the Ness of Brodgar have been attracting a lot of attention recently - you may have seen television coverage of the site, with TV presenter Neil Oliver, a three part BBC documentary 'Britain's Ancient Capital - Secrets of Orkney' which aired in the UK in Spring 2017.
 The site is sometimes referred to as 'Orkney's Neolithic cathedral' or simply 'Orkney's stone age temple'.
 In addition to lots of press coverage from previous years - Current Archaeology, British Archaeology etc, in August 2014 the Ness of Brodgar and Orkney had a major feature (and was the cover story!) in the National Geographic magazine.

-The 2020 Ness of Brodgar dig dates are from Monday 6th July to Friday 21st August 2020.
-Subject to funding the 2021 Ness of Brodgar excavation dates remain uncertain.
-Smaller scale than usual excavation may be in progress from 6 to 8 weeks from early July until mid-late August, but the dates are not finally confirmed until much nearer the time.
+Due to the continuing uncertainty caused by the ongoing Covid-19 pandemic the 2021 Ness of Brodgar excavation dates remain uncertain.
+Smaller scale than usual excavation may be in progress in July/August 2021 but these dates remain to be confirmed.
 We therefore cannot offer any guarantees that a particular holiday will include a visit to the Ness of Brodgar excavation.
 Please note that outside of the excavation season it is not possible to visit the dig site, since it is covered over to protect it until the following year.

 The ongoing excavation at the Ness of Brodgar is dependent on support from individual and corporate sponsors (including us), local fundraising, members of the public and a small army of volunteers.
 The Ness has two charitable bodies, the Ness of Brodgar Trust, a registered Scottish Charity, registration number: SC044890, and the American Friends of the Ness of Brodgar, which is a United States tax-exempt 501 (c)(3) charity.
 Both of these charities exist to help in the fundraising effort and online donations can be made via their websites.
 Orkney Archaeology Tours is pleased to be able to help in this fundraising effort by sponsoring the email marketing campaigns together with aspects of the on-site fundraising, notably the 'Sponsor a Square' board.